 What are rain tyres?

-Climatic conditions and the selection of tyres
+Climate and the selection of car tyres

 Sometimes, the rainfall is so profuse that the risk of aquaplaning rises, increasing the need for the right choice of tyre.
 In these situations, wet roads can often become a dangerous zone for drivers, as a wedge of water in front of the tyre can cause a loss of traction with the road surface, consequently causing a possible loss of control with the car.
-According to research, around 70% of European drivers expect the best grip from their tyres on a wet road surface.

 While this occurs in directional tyres, this pattern is not always the best solution.
 Such a pattern is most optimal for tyres with a tread width of roughly 215 mm.
-In wider tyres, the distance water needs to cover, from the under the front of the tread, is similar to that of asymmetrical tyres.
+In wider tyres, the distance water needs to cover, from under the front of the tread, is similar to that of asymmetrical tyres.
 However, rain tyres still typically feature a directional tread, due to its many other benefits.

 Apart from having a symmetrical design, directional treads have minimally weaker traction, which is most noticeable when driving quickly through a bend.
 Asymmetrical tyres, on the other hand, feature outer tyre flanks that are closed.
 This is, of course, connected with each pattern’s ability to remove water.